 Prior to joining the team in 2018, Tim apprenticed at Riggers Loft winery and cidery collective in the East Bay.
 Outside of the cellar, Tim is usually exploring western Sonoma county or digging deeper into the science behind wine through UC-Davis’ online viticulture & enology program.

-SALES + MARKETING MANAGER
+3T SALES MANAGER

 Joy, pleasure, and the art of winemaking come first in our effort to shift the tide of California wine.
 We are one voice in a chorus of producers who find shared value in guiding our industry away from practices that harm the planet and the people behind the bottle.